sbarzaghialteaup/test-cap-issue-gzip/README.md

 ## Workaround

-Serve as REST service, try to run the 4° post request in file `test.http`
+Serve as REST service, look in `srv/server.js`, try to run the 4° post request in file `test.http`